fogus/spiel/wurfelspiel/cuckoo/README.markdown

 Infecting a nest
 ----------------

-A player can infect an opponent's nest by putting some of her dice into it.
-This is done by adding the values showing on the faces of two or more of her dice to equal the value on a single opponent die.
+A player can infect an opponent's nest by putting some of their own dice into it.
+This is done by adding the values of two or more of their own dice to equal the value on a single opponent die.
 These dice are then swapped with the opponent's single die in both player's nests.
-Before making the exchange all of the dice involved in the infection are re-rolled.
+However, before making the exchange all of the dice involved in the infection are re-rolled.
+A player must use at least two dice in the exchange with their opponent.

 Placing
 -------